resoluteworks/invirt/docs/docs/framework/data-querying/example.md

 ## Query parameters
 The query parameter for filtering with the above criteria is defined as follows:
- * A `total` query parameter specifies the filtering to be applied for the total order value
+ * A `total-order-value` query parameter specifies the filtering to be applied for the total order value
     * A value of `less-than-1000` would list orders with a total value less than £1000
     * A value of `more-than-1000` would list orders with a total value greater than £1000
     * A missing parameter indicates no filter should be applied for the total order value